that believeth and is baptized shall be saved, but he that believeth

 The Parable of the Good Samaritan is a remarkably astute lesson in spirituality.
 It shows a keen mind and a true appreciation of how humans might avoid and even resolve conflict.
 Likewise, admonitions to turn the other cheek, to be willing to accept blame in the face of anger and enmity provide a revolutionary template for social interaction heretofore unseen but sometimes practiced in the next three centuries until the Council of Nicea and the adoption of a harsh and exclusive creed.

 This same spiritually inclusive behavior occurred again in the Twentieth Century and led to a number of revolutionary social advances.
-Women earned the right to vote, equal pay for equal work, and actual equality under the law – rights denied them by the religions which lauded Jesus but ignored most of his teachings.
+Women began to demand the right to vote, equal pay for equal work, and actual equality under the law – rights denied them by the religions which lauded Jesus but ignored most of his teachings.
 Blacks received the rights supposedly granted them a century earlier and, even more importantly, received the dignity and respect denied them.
 An end to the rigid class structure of India was started because of the spiritual leadership of a few men.
 And a peaceful resolution to the racist government in the Republic of South Africa occurred because a good man had the willingness to forgive and the foresight to include would-be enemies.

 The Golden Rule is almost the only rule needed in a sane and well-informed society.
 You put yourself in the other guy’s shoes and walk around a bit to see how it feels.
 Of course, this requires a certain amount of enlightenment to avoid just validating ones own fantasies, but the Golden Rule is a remarkable tool to test whether something is ethical or not.